LixiangZhao98/MusicCaps/README.md

 ```

 ## Export Cookie
-- Log in YouTube and export the cookie with extensions (such as [Cookie-Editor](https://chromewebstore.google.com/detail/cookie-editor/hlkenndednhfkekhgcdicdfddnkalmdm))
+- Log in YouTube
+- Export the cookie with extensions (such as [Cookie-Editor](https://chromewebstore.google.com/detail/cookie-editor/hlkenndednhfkekhgcdicdfddnkalmdm)) in `Netscape` format and save in `cookies.text`